Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Xiù had already taken a step forward and her eyes were playing across the ship’s hull as she half-smiled.
 "Oh my gosh, now I get why the simulation felt so front-heavy!" she said, and pointed to the port and starboard ends of the front, on either side of the glass blister of her cockpit.
 "I knew the forward thrusters were more powerful, but actually *seeing* it...!"

 "Yeah, it makes *way* more sense now," Allison pointed at something else.
-"So that must be the ESFALS….yeah!
-And that’s…" The two of them forgot about everyone else and made a bee-line for the ship, excitedly geeking out over it.
+"So that must be the ESFALS... yeah!
+And that’s..."
+The two of them forgot about everyone else and made a bee-line for the ship, excitedly geeking out over it.

 "I think the girls like her," Julian commented, with a fond smile.